ing-bank/lion/README.md

 * Relative imports should be updated
 * Astro integration configuration need to be updated with all entry points

+# Migration of ing-bank/lion/packages-node

+## `rocket-preset-extend-lion-docs`
+* It is not possible to use `rocket-preset-extend-lion-docs` out of the box.
+The reason is that its code relies on some Rocket specific global JS variable names (f.e. `plugins` variable in node_modules/plugins-manager/src/addPlugin.js).
+Also it specifies the order among existing plugins to inject the its internal plugins (see more for details https://github.com/ing-bank/lion/blob/master/packages-node/rocket-preset-extend-lion-docs/preset/extendLionDocs.js#L66).
+We can't reuse that order.
+Same applies to the dependent `remarkUrlToLocal` plugin.
+To integrate `rocket-preset-extend-lion-docs` the following steps were done:
+    * `src/utils/remark-plugings/wrapper-for-rocket-preset-extend-lion-docs/assets` contains the patched files taken from the original plugins.
+Then during the installation those files are copied to `node_modules`.
+The script for copying is defined in `src/utils/remark-plugings/wrapper-for-rocket-preset-extend-lion-docs/copy.sh` and it is currently triggered by `postinstall` command in `package.json`
+    * `src/utils/remark-plugings/wrapper-for-rocket-preset-extend-lion-docs/wrapper.js` contains a copy of `P00019-ing-web/rocket.config.mjs`.
+That is configuration setup where we specify the replacement rules.
+F.e here we specify that `<lion-` should be changed to `<ing-button`.
+## `remark-extend`
+`remark-extend` is setup by `src/utils/remark-plugings/wrapper-for-rocket-preset-extend-lion-docs/wrapper.js`

 # How to migrate components documentation

 ## Lion Portal